-The Internal Revenue Service has determined and informed the Company by a letter dated June 4, 2004, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
+The IRS has determined and informed the Company by a letter dated June 4, 2004, that the Plan and related trust are designed in accordance with applicable sections of the IRC.
 Although the Plan has been amended since receiving the determination letter, the Plan administrator believes that the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC.
+A new determination letter has been requested but has not been received.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.

-GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the Internal Revenue Service.
-The plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2010, there are no uncertain tax positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The plan administrator believes it is no longer subject to income tax examinations for years prior to 2007.
+The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2008.